EvotecIT/UnifiStockTracker/Docs/Wait-UnifiStockLegacy.md

 ### -Store
 The store to check for stock.
-Valid values are Europe, USA.
-If you want to use a different store you can use Wait-UnifiStockLegacy for other countries.
+Valid values are Brazil, India, Japan, Taiwan, Signapore, Mexico, China If you want EU/USA store you can use Wait-UnifiStock for those.
-This is because the legacy store has a different format for the JSON data, and are not yet migrated to new "look"

 ```yaml
 Type: String